 In January 2017 Volunteer Victoria launched the 150 Reasons Youth Project, a year-long project that fosters youth leadership and community engagement.
 The Youth Advisory Committee —a group of youth aged between 15 and 29 years— is designing and planning a series of 12 events over the course of 2017.
 Committee members attend volunteer management and career related training, where they develop skills to engage in the project’s wide range of initiatives.
 The 150 Reasons Youth Project aims to leave a legacy, both in the community and in participating youths’ lives.
-Visit our events tab for information about past and future events or the Press tab for news clippings featuring the Youth Advisory Committee.
+Visit our Events tab for information about past and future events or the Press tab for news clippings featuring the Youth Advisory Committee.

 The 150 Reasons Youth Project is made possible by funding from the Victoria Foundation, Community Foundations of Canada, the Township of Esquimalt, and the City of Victoria.

 The 150 Reasons Youth Project runs from January to December 2017.
 New members are always welcome to join the Youth Advisory Committee or attend events!

 What are the requirements to join?